ZhaofengWu/PaoDing/README.md

 # PaoDing

 An opiniated NLP-oriented PyTorch wrapper that makes your life easier.
 It is in spirit similar to AllenNLP.
-The goal of this library is to hide all boilerplate code.
-I created it so that I don't have to dig through the codebase to understand how something works in other libraries or create a PR every time I find something inconvenient to use.
-Also, perhaps in contrast to other libraries, the hiding of boilerplate is aggressive -- when something could either be hidden or not hidden, it usually errs on the side of hiding it.

-NB: if you want to use this library for development, it might be easier to `pip install -e .` from source, so that you can put breakpoints anywhere.
+The goal of this library is to hide as much boilerplate code as possible, while still maintaining large control over my experiments.
+Be careful if you plan to depend on this library directly.
+It is intended to be a personal infrastructure library, so while I should generally be happy to fix bugs, I may not have the bandwidth to implement feature requests if it's not directly related to what I'm doing.
+Though PRs are always welcome.

 ## Examples